John Cale

 Recording in New York

-The Velvets record tracks for their first album The Velvet Underground & Nico at Scepter and Mayfair studios in New York in April.
+The Velvets record tracks for their first album The Velvet Underground & Nico at Scepter Records Studios and Mayfair Studios in New York in April and May.
+Sunday Morning is recorded in November at Mayfair.

 On April 25 engineer Norman Dolph makes two acetates from the Scepter sessions.
 It contains nine tracks in a different running order, all alternate tracks.
-An acetate pops up on eBay in 2006, listed by collector Warren Hill who paid $0.75 for it.
+One of those acetates pops up on eBay in 2006, listed by collector Warren Hill who paid $0.75 for it.
 It will be released officially on The Velvet Underground & Nico - 45th anniversary deluxe edition box set in 2012.

 Poster for the ill-fated residency at The Trip